Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected to the community.

 About the Group: Navigating life in the U.S. can be difficult when holding intersecting identities of being an LGBTQIA+ person of color who’s also undocumented.
 The UndocuLGBTQ+ Support Group is open to all individuals who are LGBTQIA+ seeking a safe space.
 Regardless of how you explore and express your LGBTQIA+ identity, this support group is created so you can show up as your authentic self and share personal experiences, discuss relevant issues, and build community in a safe and non-judgmental environment with other undocumented LGBTQIA+ individuals.
 In the spirit of community, participants will determine what themes will be discussed over the six weeks.

-About the Facilitator: Jose Perez, LMFT (he/him) is a DACAmented Licensed Marriage and Family Therapist based in the San Francisco Bay Area.
-Jose has the privilege of running the mental health department at Samaritan House San Mateo where he helps increase access to mental health for uninsured immigrants.
-Additionally, Jose has a private practice specializing in immigrant mental health and treating trauma, depression, anxiety, and acculturation difficulties.
-Jose aims to provide a collaborative approach to care utilizing strength-based approaches to help clients reach self-actualization, resilience, and healing.
-In his spare time, Jose is finishing his PsyD in clinical psychology and enjoys hiking and trying new foods and eateries.
+About the Facilitator: Jose Perez, LMFT (he/him/el), is a Licensed Marriage and Family Therapist based in the San Francisco Bay Area.
+He has the privilege of leading the mental health department at Samaritan House in San Mateo, where he works to expand access to mental health services for uninsured immigrants.
+In addition, Jose maintains a private practice specializing in immigrant mental health, with a focus on trauma, depression, anxiety, and acculturation challenges.
+As a proud gay man, Jose is deeply committed to creating inclusive, affirming spaces for individuals from all backgrounds.
+Jose takes a collaborative, strength-based approach to care, helping clients cultivate resilience, self-actualization, and healing.
+In his spare time, Jose is completing his Psy.D. in clinical psychology and enjoys hiking and exploring new foods and eateries.

 UndocuLove Support Group